loeeeee/immich-in-lxc/README.md

 ## Update the Immich instance

 The Immich server instance is designed to be stateless, meaning that deleting the instance, i.e. the `INSTALL_DIR/app` folder, (NOT DATABASE OR OTHER STATEFUL THINGS) will not break anything.
 Thus, to upgrade the current Immich instance, all one needs to do is essentially install the latest Immich.

+**⚠️ Important Upgrade Notes:**

+- **v1.133.0+ Breaking Changes:** If upgrading to v1.133.0 or later, ensure you're upgrading from at least v1.107.2 or later.
+If you're on an older version, upgrade to v1.107.2 first and ensure Immich starts successfully before continuing.
+- **Database Migration:** Starting with v1.133.0, Immich automatically migrates from pgvecto.rs to VectorChord.
+This migration happens during the first startup after upgrading.
+Ensure you have a **database backup** before upgrading.
+- **Mobile App Compatibility:** For v1.133.0+, ensure your mobile app version matches the server version.
+Older mobile app versions may not work correctly with v1.133.0+ servers.

 Before the update, one should **backup or at least snapshot the current container**.